ecigwe/Universal-School-System-1/README.md

 * If the code is vaild and it's time limit has not expired, the user's password will be successfully reset and the user will be logged in automatically.
 * There are different reset password endpoints for the application's administrators, school's staff officials, students and parents

+### Books
+* Books can be added by individual schools.
+* Books added by a school can only be seen by the staff and students of the school.
+* Each school can update the details of any book which they added.
+* Each school could delete a specific book they created.

+### Questions
+* Questions can be addedd by staff of individual schools.
+* Questions added by a school can only be seen by the satff of the school.
+* Studnents' access to questions are controlled.
+* Each question added by a school can be edited by the staff of the school.
+* Questions added by a school can be deleted by the staff of the school.

+### Assessments
+* Assessments (Exams, Classwork, Quiz, Assignment) can be added by staff of individual schools.
+* Assessments added by a school can only be seen by staff or students of the school.
+* Students' access to assessments are limited.
+* Assessments added by a school can only be edited by the staff of the school.
+* Assessments added by a school can be deleted by staff of the school.

 ### Permissions For Accesssing Resources

 The administrators of the application have access to all the resources in the system.